hashicorp/terraform-provider-azurerm/website/docs/r/media_live_output.html.markdown

 * `manifest_name` - (Optional) The manifest file name.
 If not provided, the service will generate one automatically.
 Changing this forces a new Live Output to be created.

-* `output_snap_time` - (Optional) The initial timestamp that the live output will start at, any content before this value will not be archived.
+* `output_snap_timestamp` - (Optional) The initial timestamp that the live output will start at, any content before this value will not be archived.
 Changing this forces a new Live Output to be created.

 ## Attributes Reference